 He said one of it’s core functions is to receive and investigate complaints of human rights violations made by any person or a group of persons in the Gambia.

-“In the performance of its functions, the Commission has the powers and rights to issue summons or order requiring in the attendance of any person before the Commission and the production of any document or records relevant to the complaint and to question any person in respect of any subject matter under investigation before the Commission,” he said.
+“In the performance of its functions, the Commission has the powers and rights to issue summons or order requiring in attendance of any person before the Commission and the production of any document or records relevant to the complaint and to question any person in respect of any subject matter under investigation before the Commission,” he said.

 According to him, there are few rights violations that are reported while social right, environmental, land, health, cultural, education among others are under reported in the Gambia, adding that collaboration with NHRJ is significant to his office.

-“We have lot to do, but we do not have the staff volume for all and we can’t reach every part of the country, but working with Journalists will help us achieve and reach many parts of the country with our projects.
+“We have a lot to do, but we do not have the staff volume for all and we can’t reach every part of the country, but working with Journalists will help us achieve and reach many parts of the country with our projects.
 You came at the right time and if you can do it under the former government when it was very risky, then you can do more now.
 I commend NHRJ for a job well-done”, he said.

 Mr. Barry calls on NHRJ Executives for a need to sign a MoU with NHRC for a better human rights approach and capacity building.